Why Aren't All Medicines Pills?

 - Wide glasses or containers; they can be two different types (2)

-- Meat tenderizer (2 containers or 250 grams).
+- Meat tenderizer (2 containers or at least 100 grams).
 This can be found in the spices aisle of the grocery store.

 - Although you might only need 1 container, keep a second handy just in case you need more proteases solution.